kennyjin/Learning-Switch-STP/README.md

 ## Development notes
 We are providing you with a Ubuntu 14.04 (64-bit) VM image for this assignment.
 This image has Switchyard, Mininet and Wireshark installed so you do not need to worry about setting up the environment.

+you can use log_info to print
+or log_debug (while running swyard pass -d flag - this is a standard python feature).

 ## FAQs
 1. Q: How do the entry removal mechanisms work?